Tips to avoid Bankruptcy

 Proper Use and Care of a Budget

 Part of my consultation with my clients deals with avoiding ever having to file a bankruptcy again.
 I try to avoid repeat business by spending some time with my clients talking about financial planning after the bankruptcy.
 Here are a few points that I try to make.
+This consultation takes place after discharge if the clients desire it, and it is included in my base fees.

-First.
-One should always try to put 10% of their take home pay into long term investments.
+Second, One should always try to put 10% of their take home pay into long term investments.
 This is your investment for your future.
-These funds should be put into IRA’s or other retirement vehicles on an annual basis, so you can shelter them from taxes.
+These funds should be put into IRA's or other retirement vehicles on an annual basis, so you can shelter them from taxes.
 If you ever get into financial trouble, these funds generally should not be used to pay debt, without consulting with a competent bankruptcy attorney.

-Second.
+Third.
 Use a budget: plan it carefully; input the expenses daily; consult it weekly; adjust it monthly; and live within it.

 - Plan it Carefully: You should base your budget first on historical expenditures, look over the last 5 or 6 months of expenditures to get a good idea of what you have historically spent your money on.
 In some areas where you do not always have a monthly expense such as medical bills, vehicle plates and home or vehicle repairs, you may need to look back several years to determine an average monthly expenditure.
 Once you have determined your average monthly expenditures, you will want to make adjustments based upon what you can afford to spend, so that your expenditures do not exceed 90% of your take home pay.
 Be sure to include an allowance for everyone who is included in the budget, this is the pocket money and when it is gone, it is gone.
 Look at saving for large future expenditures.
 Even if you do not have a car payment, you should be saving for a future purchase of a car.